wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/store-new-relic-web-sites-dotnet-application-performance-management.md

 To view your New Relic dashboard:

-2. Open your web app's blade in the [Azure Portal](https://portal.azure.cn/).
+2. Open your web app's blade in the [Azure Portal Preview](https://portal.azure.cn/).
 3. Click **Application monitoring** > **application name** > **View at New Relic**.

 	![](./media/store-new-relic-web-sites-dotnet-application-performance-management/view-new-relic-data.png)